PedroTL/PedroTL.github.io/_portfolio/portfolio-2.md

 ## Literature Review - Determinants of Crime

 The literature review looks at the main question surrounding similar studies in crime economy: "What are the socioeconomic variables that impact criminal activities?".
-The studies looked for different countries and periods to compare the variables chosen and their main impact.
+This thesis looked at studies in different countries and periods to compare the selected variables and their main impact.

 Overall, the literature presents a variety of variables, as well as their justifications in terms of cost and benefit, that are based on the individual's rationality and interpretation of socioeconomic impacts.